unahouExosite/docs/portals/README.md

 ### User object

-An object containing information about a Portals user.
+A user object contains information on a Portal's user, such as the user's email, full name, id and permissions.

 ```
 {